krishnagupta71/linux/assignment/Assignment-4/Readme.md

 ### Krishna Gupta (SJSU ID: 015721199)
 - Collaborated with my teammate over the zoom call.
-- Scripted the test file for the scenario posted in the assignment-4 instruction pdf.
-- Ran the program with ept = 0, observed the results and captured the screenshots.
+- Ran the program with ept = 0, observed the results and captured screenshot.
-- With ept != 0, executed the code, made observations and captured a screenshot.
+- With ept != 0, executed the code, made observations and captured screenshot.
-- Simulating the answers for the questions in the README.md file.

 ### Shereen Punnassery (SJSU ID: 015312128)
 - Collaborated with my teammate over the zoom call.
 - Verified results in both nested paging and shadow paging.
 - Discussed with my teammate to conclude the observations made.
+- Updated the answers for the questions in the README.md file.

 ## Steps for completing the assignment:
 **Prerequisite:** A working assignment-3.<br />